 - Online brand protection

 With scams like brand impersonation on the rise, covering as many variations of your website address as possible is important.
-Brand impersonation involves an individual posing as a legitimate business online, to request access to sensitive information or to drive traffic away from the legitimate business’s website.
+Brand impersonation involves an individual posing as a legitimate business online, requesting access to sensitive information or driving traffic away from the legitimate business’s website.

 How to register a new TLD: